Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 18.3 In this context, You must not offer gifts or entertainment to or accept them from RAI, its employees, Stakeholders or government officials, unless the gift or entertainment is unmistakably of a business character and has no material value in comparison with the business relationship.
 You must have records that substantiate the business reasons for each payment to or from the above-mentioned parties.
 RAI also keeps such records.

 18.5 You must comply with the requirements of this integrity provision and also ensure compliance by Your Personnel.
-Infringement of integrity standards is a ground for immediate termination of the Contract and denial of access to the Convention Centre, without any obligation to compensate any damage.
+Infringement of integrity standards is a ground for immediate termination of the Agreement and denial of access to the Convention Centre, without any obligation to compensate any damage.

 Article 19 - Term and termination